aptech/docs/docs/CR-histp.rst

 -------

-If a vector of breakpoints is specified, a final breakpoint equal to the maximum value of x will be added if the maximum breakpoint value is smaller.
+If a vector of breakpoints is specified, a final breakpoint equal to the maximum value of *x* will be added if the maximum breakpoint value is smaller.

-If a number of categories is specified, the data will be divided into v evenly spaced categories.
+If a number of categories is specified, the data will be divided into *v* evenly spaced categories.

-Each time an element falls into one of the categories specified in b, the corresponding element of freq will be incremented by one.
+Each time an element falls into one of the categories specified in *b*, the corresponding element of *freq* will be incremented by one.
 The categories are interpreted as follows:

 ::